 Degrees are awarded by the Trustees of Suffolk University on the recommendation of the Law Faculty.
 Recommendations may be withheld by the Faculty for good cause.

-A. Part-time LLM students must enroll in a minimum of 4 (and a maximum of -8) credits per semester.
-Full-time LLM students must enroll in a minimum of 9 (and a maximum of 14) credits per semester.
-With the approval of the assistant dean up to 6 credits earned in summer school may be applied to reduce these semester requirements.
+A. Part time LL.M. students must enroll in a minimum of 4 (and a maximum of -8) credits per semester.
+Full-time LL.M students must enroll in a minimum of 9 (and a maximum of 14) credits per semester.
+With the approval of the Director up to 6 credits earned in summer school may be applied to reduce these semester requirements.

-B. A Part time LL.M. student may not register for less than 4 credits per semester without the prior approval of the assistant dean.
-A Full-time LL.M. student may not register for more than 14 credits in a semester without the prior approval of the assistant dean and the associate deans.
+B. A Part time LL.M. student may not register for less than 4 credits per semester without the prior approval of the Director.
+A Full-time LL.M. student may not register for more than 14 credits in a semester without the prior approval of the Director and the Associate Deans.

-C. LL.M. students who wish to transfer between the Part-time and Full-time Divisions must obtain the written approval of the assistant dean and associate deans.
+C. LL.M. students who wish to transfer between the Part-time and Full-time Divisions must obtain the written approval of the Director and Associate Deans.
 Approval must be obtained prior to registration for the semester the transfer will take effect.

-E. No more than 6 credits may be accepted as Transfer Credits from another similarly accredited LLM Program or Summer School towards the LLM IN GLOBAL LAW AND TECHNOLOGY at Suffolk University Law School.
+- No more than 6 credits may be accepted as Transfer Credits from another similarly accredited LL.M.
+Program or Summer School towards the Master of Laws in Global Law and Technology at Suffolk University Law School.
 Such Transfer Credits must have been earned after the completion of a basic law degree, within a reasonable period of time before acceptance into the LL.M., and not already counted towards another program or degree.
-The content of courses for Transfer Credits must be substantially equivalent to LL.M.
-Core Courses and the grade must be the equivalent of a B-.
-The award of Transfer Credits shall be at the discretion of the assistant dean and the associate deans.
+The award of Transfer Credits shall be at the discretion of the Director and the Associate Deans.

-A. All students must satisfactorily complete a Required Course, "Emerging Issues in Law, Information Technology and Transnational Business."
-In addition, International LLM students must complete a required course in "Introduction to U.S. Law, Legal Reasoning and Writing."
+A. All International LL.M. students must satisfactorily complete a Required Course, "Introduction to U.S. Law, Legal Reasoning and Writing."

-Alternatively, LLM students may complete a Thesis for 2 credits, which must be of publishable quality.
-The Thesis must be directly supervised by a Faculty Member, approved by the associate deans and certified by the assistant dean.
+Alternatively, LL.M. students may complete a Thesis for 2 credits, which must be of publishable quality.
+The Thesis must be directly supervised by a Faculty Member, approved by the Associate Deans and certified by the Director.
 The Thesis will be defended in an oral examination open to all Faculty.